Adult Guardianship & Trusteeship

 Your Next Steps

-We would be happy to discuss with you:
+We would be happy to discuss the following with you:

-- Whether guardianship and/or trusteeship are appropriate or whether less restrictive means of assistance are available;
+- Whether guardianship and/or trusteeship applications may be appropriate or whether less restrictive means of assistance are available;

 - Capacity assessments and where to have them done;